It’s important to know which soaps or gels are best for keeping your skin squeaky clean and healthy

 Shower in cool or warm water, never stinging hot.

 Do not apply soap or gel on your body twice during the same shower.

 Look out for dry or itchy skin after a shower.
 If it is happening often, maybe you need to change your soap.

 An at-home spa ritual

-You can incorporate an old Indian home bath ritual into your weekend showers to keep the skin moist and supply.
+You can incorporate an old Indian home bath ritual into your weekend showers to keep the skin moist and supple.
 Have an oil bath before your shower.
-That essentially means, rub olive oil or coconut oil all over your body like you would during a massage at a spa.
+That essentially means, rub olive oil or coconut oil all over your body as you would during a massage at a spa.
 Leave on for an hour then shower.
 This will retain the moisture in your skin and prevent it from drying and is especially effective during winter.